oleander/classify/README.markdown

 Converts strings into constants using Ruby.

-Something similar to Rails [classify](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-classify) method.
+Something similar to Rails' [classify](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-classify) method.

 ## How do use